COOMBE BISSETT & HOMINGTON

 Community Speed Watch (CSW) Update

-While we are trying to ensure we cover as much of the community as possible, the number of sessions we can handle is dependent on the size of our team.
-Unless more members of the community are willing to give up a few hours a month to help with more sessions we can only commit to an average of 3 sessions a week.
-If you would like to find out more about Community Speed Watch and help us in our efforts to improve road safety in the parish, please don’t hesitate to either call Adrian Turnbull on 07747 620210 or email me at turnbull_adrian@hotmail.com .
+If you would like to become part of the Community Speed Watch team and help us in our efforts to improve road safety in the parish, please don’t hesitate to call Adrian Turnbull on 07747 620210 or email me at [email protected] .

 NOTE EXPLAINING INFORMATION IN PDF REPORTS